What Makes an Event Worth the Investment?

 People leave with:

-a clearer impression of the brand
+A clearer impression of the brand

-stronger connections
+Stronger connections

-a reason to follow up
+A reason to follow up and return

 If nothing changes after the event, it hasn’t earned its place and people won't come back.